JvanZyl1/3D-nuclei-segmentation-reproduction/replication/readme.md

 #### Todos
 > Add the things you already did here too so we can keep track of them.

+So far done:

+- Dataset class in Pytorch: some preprocessing steps and normalization but we need interpolation and padding
+- NSN network: correct architecture and training loop but we need to train it and save the weights
+- NDN network: correct architecture and training loop but it shrinks the depth too much at deeper layers (will be fixed with padding)
+- Metrics: implemented but not tested

+To do:

 - [ ] Preprocessing steps to the image (interpolation and mirror padding)
 - [x] (Aral; done but not tested) All the metrics described in metrics.py